ASKurz/blogdown/content/blog/2023-05-14-causal-inference-with-gamma-regression-or-the-problem-is-with-the-link-function-not-the-likelihood/index.md

 [^6]: Within the context of a fixed `\(\mu\)`, you might think of `\(\alpha\)` as a *concentration* parameter.
 The higher the `\(\alpha\)`, the more concentrated the distribution gets around the mean.

+[^7]: Sharpe-eyed readers may have noticed that whereas the `glm()`-based version of the model returned an estimate for a “dispersion” parameter, the `brm()`-based model returned a posterior summary for a “shape” parameter.
+You may also have noticed that the estimate for the former is very small, and that the posterior mean for the latter is very large. *What gives?* The `glm()` function parameterizes the gamma likelihood in terms of the mean `\(\mu\)` and *dispersion* `\(\phi\)`, and the dispersion is just the inverse of the shape.
+That is `\(\phi = 1 / \alpha\)`.

-[^7]: I’ll admit, we did *okay* with the skew, but it seems like there’s room for improvement, particularly for the control condition.
+[^8]: I’ll admit, we did *okay* with the skew, but it seems like there’s room for improvement, particularly for the control condition.
 If you’re curious, try fitting a second Bayesian gamma model where you allow the log of the shape parameter `\((\log \alpha_i)\)` to vary by `experimental` and `prelc`.
 I think you’ll see that fuller version of the model does a better job capturing the skew.
 We’re not quite ready for distributional models in this blog series, but check out Bürkner’s ([2023](#ref-Bürkner2023Distributional)) vignette, *Estimating distributional models with brms*, if you’re ready to skip ahead.